 The BS in Electrical Engineering program offers electives in communications and signal processing, control systems, digital systems, electric power systems, and electronics.
 Students in their senior year work in teams on a two-semester real world project under the supervision of a faculty member.
 These projects are conducted in such a manner as to prepare students for a professional career with an emphasis on those skills required of engineering professionals.
-The demand for electrical engineering graduates continues to increase.
+The demand for classical electrical engineering graduates continues to increase however enrollment seems to show a national declining trend.
 The electrical engineering graduate is qualified for entry positions in a large number of industries and governmental organizations as a result of the graduate's broad technical background.
 An electrical engineering degree opens the door to a satisfying and rewarding career.
 Electrical engineering graduates have the potential to shape the future of society through creative problem solving, design, innovation, and discovery.